GauravWaghmare/gauravwaghmare.github.io/_posts/2021-04-11-The-Gene-An-Intimate-History-by-Siddhartha-Mukherjee.markdown

 Following the discovery of DNA the project to sequence the entire human genome or the Human Genome Project was started.
 Never knew a scientific conquest such as that could have had political overtones.
 All the terms used in this part of the book like polymerase chain reaction have entered common parlance now with the coronavirus checks becoming mundane.
 The RT-PCR or reverse transcription polymerase chain reaction is used to check if a nose/throat swab sample contains the RNA of the SARS-Cov-2 virus responsible for the current global mayhem.
 It is a variation of the same techniques used by researchers to sequence the human genome.

 The discovery of DNA, its role and the Human Genome Project improved our understanding of the human body and many diseases like cancer and Schizophrenia.
 As new techniques like CRISPR are developed, a brave new world is unravelled where cure for such diseases is in sight.
+The genetic information gathered would also tell us that we humans aren't that different from each other but at the same time aren't that alike.

 The book is interspersed with the author’s own experience and is really hard to put down till the end.
 It is a must read for not just those interested in the biology of genetics but also the history.